For urgent consular assistance call

 Outbreaks of other insect-borne illnesses can happen.
 These include:

-Risk of insect-borne illnesses increases during the wetter months.
-This is from November to March and from July to September.
-Follow the National Environment Agency's advice for the prevention and identification of dengue infection.
-Cases of dengue have significantly increased in 2019 and during 2020.
+The risk of insect-borne illnesses increases during the wetter months, from December to March and June to September.
+Follow the National Environment Agency's advice for preventing and identifying dengue and Zika infection.
+Dengue fever is endemic in Singapore, and the number of reported cases remains high.

 Areas are regularly 'fogged' to stop the spread of insect-borne illnesses.
 The 'fog' includes toxic chemicals.
 Don't travel to areas straight after fogging.